 Hamilton Greenbelt Wildfire Fuels Reduction Project

 In October 2019, the annual budget approved by Lakeway City Council included $350,000 for a massive wildfire fuel reduction project in Hamilton Greenbelt.
 The entire project is expected to last 18 months or more.
 The goal is to reduce wildfire intensity in the greenbelt by removing dead wood throughout the entire greenbelt and installing shaded fuel breaks in strategic areas behind homes.

-The majority of the fuel reduction work will be performed by Lake Travis Fire Rescue's wildfire fuels reduction crew, but volunteer groups have joined the immense cleanup effort.
+The majority of the work will be performed by Lake Travis Fire Rescue's wildfire fuels reduction crew, but volunteer groups have joined the immense cleanup effort.
 The Cavalier Chapter of Young Men’s Service League led the way by selecting the Hamilton Greenbelt project for their 2019 Ultimate Gift.
 The energetic group hauled and dragged 17 tons of wood out of Hamilton Greenbelt II during a series of four workdays in November and December 2019.
 They also delivered printed information on how to protect homes from wildfire to 117 homes around the greenbelt.
 The YMSL was recognized for their contribution at the January 21, 2020 City Council meeting with a proclamation by Mayor Sandy Cox.

-Elmer Tyler and Dave Cross, Lakeway’s own Chainsaw Champions since 2013, cut up dead wood and brush into smaller pieces near the Lohmans Crossing Road entrance of Hamilton Greenbelt I to prepare for an influx of youthful volunteers in March.
+Elmer Tyler and Dave Cross, Lakeway’s own Chainsaw Champions since 2013, cut dead wood and brush into smaller pieces near the Lohmans Crossing Road entrance of Hamilton Greenbelt I to prepare for an influx of youthful volunteers in March.
 They also pruned low-hanging branches to reduce the risk that eye-level branches could injure volunteers.
 The Chainsaw Champions’ many years of experience and attention to safety have been a huge benefit to Lakeway.

 Lake Travis Middle School and Bee Cave Middle School offered their yearly Day of Service on March 12 to support the Hamilton Greenbelt project.
 Two hundred young volunteers worked around the main entrance of Hamilton Greenbelt dragging cut brush and logs to chippers.
 When they ran out of brush close to the chipper they dragged dead brush downhill near the main trail, building a long low pile to be picked up by a bobcat.
 Four hundred hands make for speedy work and they accomplished a lot in a very short time!